Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

 \section{Results}

-Figure \ref{fig1overall}A illustrates the architecture of the fabricated 128 Kb SOT-MRAM chip on the 180 nm CMOS technology node in the 8-inch platform \cite{jiang2024demonstration}, which integrates 8 banks of 16 Kb SOT array, read circuit, write driver, decoders, buffers, etc. Notably, a multiplexer module is designed to allow access to the bit-cell in analog mode.
-In other words, the bit-cell can operate with either digital or analog signals by disabling or enabling the multiplexer module, offering flexibility for chip measurement.
-In terms of the basic unit, 1-bit data is stored and read out from an MTJ pair; in memory mode or after the SWB operation, the data is stored in complementary pairs.
-This pair design contributes to differential read circuits and high read reliability.
-In addition, the differential design prevents side-channel attacks and reverse engineering due to weak fluctuations in current when reading “0” or “1”.
-In detail, the type of SOT-MTJ is in-plane anisotropy (IMA-SOT-MTJ), demonstrated as a reliable carrier because of all-electric write operation, high BEOL-compatibility.
+Figure \ref{fig1overall}A illustrates the architecture of a 128 kb SOT-MRAM chip that was fabricated by using 180 nm CMOS technology on an 8-inch platform \cite{jiang2024demonstration} and integrates eight banks of 16 kb SOT arrays, a read circuit, a write driver, decoders, and buffers.
+Notably, the multiplexer module is designed to allow access to bit cells in analog mode.
+In other words, bit cells can flexibly operate with either digital or analog signals depending on whether the multiplexer module is disabled or enabled.
+One bit of data is stored and read out from a pair of MTJs; in memory mode or after SWB operation, the data are stored in complementary pairs.
+This pair design contributes to differential read circuits and high read reliability, while also preventing side-channel attacks because of the weak fluctuations in the current when 0 or 1 is read.
+This type of MTJ has in-plane magnetic anisotropy, which has been demonstrated to be a reliable carrier because of its all-electric write operation and high back-end-of-line compatibility.

-The SOT-MRAM chip could serve as a shared carrier for both memory and PUF modes.
-The functionality of the chip is verified by writing shmoo in Fig. \ref{figSI:Shmoo}, and memory mode is verified in our previous works\cite{jiang2024demonstration,xiong2024first}.
-In terms of PUF mode, the SOT-MRAM chip features both static entropy and dynamic entropy, induced by the fabrication process and thermal noise, respectively.
-Part of the metrics in memory mode also facilitates the PUF mode.
-For example, the retention of over 10 years promises long-term reliability in PUF mode; the endurance, evaluated as more than $1\times 10^{14}$ \cite{xu2023full}, ensures the high-order reconfiguration cycles.
-In this paper, analog voltages generated by the chip-test machine are applied as write voltage $V_{write}$ through the multiplexer module.
-All the experiments were executed by chip probing test, as shown in Fig. \ref{fig1overall}B. The write pulse width is set as 20 ns by default.
+The SOT-MRAM chip can serve as a shared carrier for both memory and PUF modes.
+The functionality of the chip was verified by writing a shmoo plot (Fig. \ref{figSI:Shmoo}), and we verified memory mode in previous studies \cite{jiang2024demonstration,xiong2024first}.
+Regarding PUF mode, the SOT-MRAM chip features both static entropy and dynamic entropy that are induced by the fabrication process and thermal noise, respectively.
+Some of the metrics used to evaluate memory mode can also be implemented in PUF mode.
+For example, retention of over 10 years indicates long-term reliability in PUF mode.
+The endurance was found to be more than $1\times 10^{14}$ \cite{xu2023full}, which ensures high-order reconfiguration cycles.